LyteNyte Grid logo for light mode. Links back to the documentation home page.

 • It cannot be moved or reordered.

 • It is not part of the columns state but does affect column display order.
-When enabled, the marker column always appears first, and display index 0 refers to the marker column.
+When enabled, the marker column will always appear first, and display index 0 always refers to the marker column.

 Selection Marker Column